 Head of the Economic - Budget Committee, Ho Chi Minh City People's Council Le Truong Hai Hieu chaired the program.

-Voter Hoang Duc Long (Ward 6, District 5) asked the City People's Committee to evaluate the implementation of the Government's Project 06, especially the remaining contents that cause frustration for the people.
-He suggested that Ho Chi Minh City have a solution to computerize the settlement of citizens' administrative complaints and lawsuits.
+Voter Hoang Duc Long (Ward 6, District 5) asked the City People's Committee to evaluate the implementation of the Government 's Project 06, especially the remaining contents that cause frustration for the people.
+He suggested that Ho Chi Minh City have a solution to computerize the settlement of citizens' complaints and administrative lawsuits.

 Chairwoman of the HCMC People's Council Nguyen Thi Le and delegates of the HCMC People's Council attended the program.
 Photo: VIET DUNG |